 If so, we’d love to hear from you.
 Our MA in Dance Performance is designed for dancers at all stages in their career.
-We’re looking applicants who have either been working professionally for a while, or have studied on a related undergraduate course.
+We’re looking applicants who have either been working professionally or have studied on a related undergraduate course.

-The application process will also involve a series of two practical auditions and a personal statement (approximately 500 words).
+The application process will also involve an audition and a personal statement (approximately 500 words).
 Students will be asked to write about the ways that this specific MA programme will help them advance from their current work within dance towards specific career aspirations.

 Standard entry requirements

 To join this MA you should have a second class honours degree, 2:2 or above.